 How To Overcome Loneliness After The Death Of A Spouse

-A good book: Is called "Healing the Dark Emotions: The Wisdom of Grief, Fear and Despair" by Miriam Greenspan Also, get involved in individual and then group psychotherapy to work.
-Through these feelings.
+A good book: Is called "Healing the Dark Emotions: The Wisdom of Grief, Fear and Despair" by Miriam Greenspan Also, get involved in individual and then group psychotherapy to work.through these feelings.
 Find a group near you here: agpa.org under "find a group psychotherapist" I wish you well. ...Read more

 I'm an lonely 16 year old girl.
-With no friends and I'm feeling lonely all the time.
+With no friends and i'm feeling lonely all the time.
 How do I overcome this?

 Set goals: Set a goal to do something with a friend at least once a week.
 You will need to reach out and ask someone to do something with you.
 It can be simply going to the mall, playing video games, going to a movie, whatever.
 Once you do it once, it will get easier.
 Try to do an activity that the friend finds interesting.
 If you have regular activities with friends, then you will feel better. ...Read more

 How to overcome low self esteem issues because of penis size?
 I avoid relationships due to this and starting to get lonely and slightly depressed.

 Penis: Between 5 and 6 inches is average, and what the media (yes, including porn) tries to sell you is the idea of having to be hung like a horse to satisfy a woman.
 Guess what?
 Some women find such massive equipment painful, which is NOT what sex is about.
 It's not the size of the waves, it the motion in the ocean that makes it satisfying. ...Read more

 Psychologist: You should speak to a psychologist or psychiatrist. ...Read more

 I'm coming out of a ten year lonely unsatisfying relationship and parental issues.
 How do I get over the guilt of leaving when he says he changed?

 DEPRESSION: Get an evaluation from a psychiatrist to help identify what depression means to you and whatever else may be bothering you.
 Consider recommendations for medication if any are given.
 Get a referral for a reputable psychotherapist to speak with.
 Meds and therapy combined are most optimal; no just one or the other. ...Read more

 Dr Byrnes got it!: Vounteering is a wonderful suggestion.
 Once we are out of school, retired, or just not working, many of us get lonely because we are, in fact, alone.
 No one should be alone all the time.
 I suggest: joining a church, a community center, or even an aa or al-anon fellowship if appropriate.
 Volunteer at: a library, a soup kitchen, a volunteer ambulance, a shelter, you name it! ...Read more

 thoughts about killing yourself, get seen at the nearest emergency room now.
 Have a friend or relative drive you or call 911 for emergency services for transport.
 You can call the national suicide hotlines 24/7 at 1-800-suicide (1-800-784-2433) or 1-800-273 – talk. ...Read more

 Sedation: First, find a dentist that can help make you comfortable and answers your questions.
 Second, ask about sedation and how it can help you. ...Read more

 I am depressed and have a strong fear of death.
 Is there something I can do to overcome that fear?

 Psychotherapy: Ask for help finding a caring supportive psychotherapist.
 Even if it seems right to prescribe medication, I think talking w/ a therapist will be the best part of what will help you.
 It's not unreasonable to recognize death as a terrifying thing.
 People have struggled w/ this since time began.
 You are not alone and you can get help to find comfort in face of it.
 Best wishes! ...Read more

 Is ther a way to overcome my fear of death and stop worrying?Psychologist says existential anxiety.
 Im spiritual but not relig, maybe agnostic.

 Therapist: I guess each one of us has to overcome our fear of death in one way or another.
-If this has you preoccupied and is interfering with your life then I would recommend seeing a therapist as that may be the best long-term answer for you.
+If this has you preoccupied and is interfering with your life then i would recommend seeing a therapist as that may be the best long-term answer for you.
 Your doctor may be able to get you connected with right therapist if necessary. ...Read more

-I've never had sex without a condom, but I'm still scared to death of hiv.
+I've never had sex without a condom, but i'm still scared to death of hiv.
 How to overcome this fear?